Set Up an Android Virtual Device for App Testing

 Hardware Profile Settings

-This table lists the AVD supported properties that can be configured in the wizard for emulated hardware and AVD start up configuration.
+This table lists the AVD supported properties that can be configured for emulated hardware and AVD start up configuration.

 |Device Name||String||Name of the device profile|

 |Screen Size||Inches||Length of screen diagonal|